Would-be primary teachers in Moray are being given the chance to fulfil their ambition by studying part-time for the necessary qualification.

 The course comprises an 18-month programme of study, which will include 18 weeks of placement experience in a Moray primary school with a guaranteed probationer year with the council at the end of it.
 Placements are normally in four-week blocks.

-The closing date for applications is September 30 and course fees are expected to be £1820 over the two academic sessions, although applicants may be eligible for funding from the Student Awards Agency for Scotland.
+Although the closing date for university applications is September 30, the authority application should be returned by August 30.
+Course fees are expected to be £1820 over the two academic sessions, although applicants may be eligible for funding from the Student Awards Agency for Scotland.

 Applicants must live within Moray and have competent ICT skills appropriate for online distance learning.